Tinkerforge/doc/de/source/Low_Level_Protocols/TCPIP.rst

  * 2 = FUNCTION_NOT_SUPPORTED
  * Value 3 is not used yet.

-* Future use (6 bit): Seven possible flags for future use.
+* Future use (6 bit): Six possible flags for future use.

 All data is represented in little endian.
 A *bool* value is represented by 1 byte; 0 is false, all other values are true.
 A *float* value is represented by